ThomasHEaton/UIEX/README.md

 }
 ```

-Would load the UXML file `Resources/RedOwl/Demo.uss`
+Would load the UXML file `Resources/RedOwl/Demo.uxml`

-If the path given is blank it will build a path from the classes namespace and class name with a suffix of `Layout`
+If the path given is blank it will build a path from the classes namespace and class name with a suffix of `Layout` as show below

 ```cs
 namespace RedOwl.Demo